jilliangmeehan/looore/content/Books/The Pale Princess and the Six Pygmies.md

 > [!jillian]
 > i wonder if a mother being "the sources of all sins" literally means she is the mother of the sinner. maybe even many sinners.

+> [!Laura] Laura
+> OK WELL.
+Knowing what we know past 4.7.
+That *could* track.
+But if there are 5 sinners in Khaenr'iah, would she be mother to all 5?
+Are they all siblings?
+Dainsleif only mentioned Vedrfolnir as his brother.
+They could also just be half-siblings.
+It could also, I guess, be a more... symbolic kind of "Mother"?

 The Moonlight Forest was the only place free from the rule of the Night Mother.
 Only there could the people bask in the bright moonlight and enjoy the grace it brought to the living.
 Everyone in the Kingdom of the Moonlight Forest was born with fair skin, light-colored hair, and bright blue eyes.
 Perhaps the constant lack of sunlight and the nourishment of the moonlight was the reason for their beauty, giving them an appearance different from the abhorrent creatures lurking at the edge of the forest.

 > [!Laura] Laura
 > Ok so obviously it feels like Land of Night = abyss here.
 Moonlight Forest can be a number of things tbh, but the easiest stand-in (and the popular theory, I think?) is Khaenri'ah, especially since this book was something an abyss mage was hiding and said was holding a "secret" of the Abyss Order's.
 >
 > The only reason I'm not entirely convinced is that the description of "fair skin" and "light-colored hair" is giving me more Seelies and their whole vibes, especially since we know that not all Khaenri'ahns actually for-real have fair skin and light-colored hair, but they could just be using this as an oversimplified way to indicate there being a different sort of "race" here and I could just be overthinking it.
 Or maybe this just could fit for both.
 Bc like, I guess it does.
 Time is cyclical.
 Etc etc.
+>
+> **edit (post 4.7 aq)**
+>
+> Ok, well, after 4.7 the Moonlight Forest now extra feels like the Seelie Kingdom to me, especially now that we know that in the Pale Princess and Light Princess' journey they *arrive at* the "Kingdom of Pygmies", which must be Khaenri'ah (or Humans?).
+But are they in the Dark Sea already?
+Is the "Land of Night" the Abyss?
+Is it Teyvat?
+Or is "The Kingdom of Light" at the other side of the moon "Teyvat"?
+So many questions...
+>

 > [!jillian]
 > light colored hair and blue eyes reminds me of magdalene from [[Hex & Hound]]. also dainsleif, i guess. and kiana kaslana when she has blue eyes — she's not *blonde* though, like the other two.